Updates made to this page

 Learning Curve services will prioritize support for accommodated students.

-Learning support services will be available in a distance format:
+Learning support services will be available in a distance/in-person format starting September 2020:

 - Microsoft Outlook and Acuity will continue to be utilized to manage calendars and appointments for Learning Curve staff.
 These links are already built into Moodle.